vinayduggal7/Guess_Number_APP/README.md

 # Guess_Number_App
-In this app, audio is played of numbers which is given in the list.
+In this app, app tells you the number which you gess.